See Scotland this winter - with 20% off

 Had a great day out?
 Tell us about it!

-These are some ideas for enjoying Scotland this winter.
-No doubt there are many more out there.
-If you’ve got a favourite, why not tell us about it?
-Share your adventures with @myScotRail on Twitter or Instagram using #UnlockScotland – we’d love to hear about them.
+These are just some ideas for enjoying Scotland this winter but there are hundreds more out there.
+If you’ve got a favourite, why not share your adventures with @myScotRail on Twitter or Instagram using #UnlockScotland – we’d love to hear about them.